lingwooc/defaultBundlePrice-magento2/README.md

 # defaultBundlePrice-magento2
-This module allows you to show the default price of a bundle in the catalog and produt pages (before customisation).
+This module allows you to show the default price of a bundle in the catalog and product pages (before customisation).
+It also shows the price difference on the option selectors and a thumbnail.

 # Installation
-- Extract over your magento installation.
+- composer require ThousandMonkeys/m2-bundledefaultprice-modul
 - php bin/magento setup:upgrade
 - php bin/magento setup:di:compile
 - php bin/magento setup:static-content:deploy